Showdown for high-speed pork!

-Mayor Lee showed his ignorance a year ago when he joined the mayors of San Jose, Sacramento, Fresno, and Los Angeles in a fact-free op-ed supporting high-speed rail.
+Mayor Lee showed his ignorance a year ago when he joined the mayors of San Jose, Sacramento, Fresno, and Los Angeles in a fact-free op-ed supporting high-speed rail (Big city mayors' case for high-speed rail grows stronger).
 Lee apparently has given the issue no more thought in the last year, since he repeated the performance in a full-page ad in the Chronicle Wednesday morning, with pictures of the same mayors all grinning like idiots, displaying the well-cared-for teeth of long-time public employees.

 It's still a little surprising that neither these mayors nor anyone on their staffs has done enough homework to understand how bad---even disastrous---this project will be for California.
 The ad was paid for in part by the California Alliance for Jobs, which is a singing-for-their-supper labor group that doesn't really care if huge public works projects are wasteful boondoggles.
 All they care about is jobs for their membership.
 This is the sort of narrow, special interest political behavior that makes organized labor look like just another hog at the public trough.

 The ad was also paid for by something called "Mayor Ed Lee's Committee for San Francisco," probably another group of fat-cat unions and/or corporations.
 I sent an email to the mayor's office asking who/what the group was but of course got no answer.
 Not surprising, I suppose, that they wouldn't respond to a blogger who thinks the mayor is a dim bulb and a liar.